AIRLINE REBRANDING MARKET STUDY

 The wide variety of destinations, using the tagline “Over 100 destinations” that end its commercials; Building the category of visiting Dubai; and the luxury and glamour of flying on Emirates with first-class private cubicles and an on-board chef.

 How effective are those ads?
-The glamour and luxury angle is extremely effective because it is different than the competitors (it puts the supposed luxuries of other airlines to shame) and Dubai is becoming a hot spot for world travelers.
+The glamour and luxury angle is extremely effective because it is different than the competitors.
+And Dubai is becoming a hot spot for world travelers.

 Middle East Competitors

-Ethihad is a competitor in Dubai, but Emirates is the market leader there.
+Ethihad is a competitor in Dubai, but Emirates remains the market leader there.
 (Dubai even has one terminal solely dedicated to Emirates.)